auriaahmad/Coursera-Write-Professional-Emails-in-English/README.md

 # Mastering Effective Communication ✉️

-## Elevate Your Career with Strong Communication Skills! 🚀
+## Writing Professional Emails in English! 🚀

 Hey there! 👋 I'm excited to share that I've recently completed an Email Writing course from **Georgia Institute of Technology.** 📚